 Money Smarts Blog

-Wedding season is upon us, and if you’re getting married this year, you’re probably thinking about many wedding and marriage related things like a gift registry, cake, marriage licenses, and rings, but have you thought about a joint bank account with your future spouse?
+Wedding season is upon us, and if you’re getting married this year, you’re probably thinking about many wedding and marriage-related things like a gift registry, photographer, rings and your honeymoon, but have you thought about a joint bank account with your future spouse?

-It might not be a typical conversation you think of having before your wedding ceremony but maybe it should be.
-With money stress being a reason many marriages deteriorate, why not start your marriage off on the best foot possible by going into it with a mutual understanding of how you’ll manage your finances?
+With money stress being a reason many marriages deteriorate, it's smart to start your marriage off on the best foot possible by going into it with a mutual understanding of how you’ll manage your finances.

-A conversation about finances, even with your future husband or wife, can be a difficult thing to initiate, but it doesn’t have to be.
+A conversation about finances can be a difficult thing to initiate, even with your future spouse/partner/SO, but it doesn’t have to be.
 Here are some questions to ask your partner, and vice versa, to help get the joint bank account conversation started.

 What bills do you pay, and how do you budget for them?